studoverse/katerbase/README.md

 ## Write operations

 The following update and delete operations all have a `vararg filter: FilterPair` argument, see [find(vararg filter: FilterPair)](#find).
-The insert operations deserialize with Jackson the Kotlin class into a MongoDB document.
+The insert operations deserialize the Kotlin class into a MongoDB document with Jackson.

 ### updateOne